 To optimise for voice search, consider the questions your audience might be asking.
 Try using answerthepublic.com to find real search queries based around your keywords.
 Just type in your topic and tap enter: it’ll give you a list of the questions associated with that keyword or phrase.
 Once you’ve got your question, include it on your page or post as the header and write an introduction that directly answers it.
 You can explain the answer in more depth and detail in the body copy.

 Video is a formidable marketing tool, great for everything from conversions to click-through rates and social shares.
 It also has a powerful impact on SEO, increasing organic traffic from search engines by 157%.

 This is because those other benefits of video, namely the conversions and click-through rates, boost your search rankings.
 Pages with video often have much lower bounce rates and higher dwell times, too, which signifies to Google that your page is useful and interesting.
 And as online video traffic continues to grow, search engines are featuring more and more videos in their results pages.

 7. Keep evolving

 Monitoring and adjusting course should be a big part of your SEO strategy.
-The internet is changing all the time.
+The internet is evolving all the time.
 Around 300 to 500 new websites are created every minute, Google continues to improve its algorithms (or, in the case of Google’s mysterious machine-learning algorithm RankBrain, they improve themselves), and the way we use the internet changes with new apps, technologies and trends.